 However, my tone of voice seemed to simply amuse Severus, and he replied cheerfully, “Excellent.
 Take hold of my arm.
 We’re going to Apparate.”

-Again I did as I was told, figuring whatever he had planned must be pretty spectacular since he knew I would kill him if he made me get out of bed for no good reason.
+Again I did as I was told, figuring whatever he had planned must be pretty spectacular since he knew I’d kill him if he made me get out of bed for no good reason.
 I felt Severus’s arm under my chilly fingers turn clockwise away from me, and I gently followed the curve.
-Now that I could Apparate by myself, the Side-Along-Apparation did not seem nearly as uncomfortable as the first time I had experienced it with him.
+Now that I could Apparate by myself, the Side-Along-Apparation did not seem nearly as uncomfortable as the first time I’d experienced it with him.
 There was just the instantaneous moment where I felt like my entire body was imploding, but then it was over.

 Severus looked up and down the “path” a few times before taking my hand and leading me in a certain direction, saying, “This way, I think.”

-A cream-coloured moon, a day from its last quarter, sagged just above the top of the trees and cast its lazy beams through the few breaks in the thick-growing leaves.
+A cream-coloured moon, a day from its last quarter, sagged just above the top of the trees and cast its lazy beams through the few breaks in the thickly growing leaves.
 Severus led me through tall grasses and clinging brambles on an alternating trail of pale moonshine and utter darkness.
-I pulled my coat tighter against me with my free hand so as to not get caught up on the numerous thorny vines and creepers which seemed to reach out and snatch at me.
+I pulled my coat tighter against me with my free hand so I wouldn’t get tangled in the numerous thorny vines and creepers, which seemed to reach out and snatch at me.

 “Is it permissible yet for me to know where we are?”
 I asked.

-“Italy,” Severus stated simply without turning back to look at me.
+“Italy,” Severus stated simply, without even turning back to look at me.

 “It—Italy?”
 I uttered weakly.
-I had never Apparated so far and was glad Severus had not told me of our destination before now.
-If I had known we would be traveling half a continent away, I would have been extremely nervous and probably jinxed the spell.
+I had never Apparated so far and was glad Severus hadn’t told me of our destination before now.
+If I’d known we would be traveling half a continent away, I would’ve been so nervous I might have jinxed the spell.

 Seeing my concerned expression, he said lightly, “Only a slight headache.
-I didn’t get any sleep last night, so it’s probably just catching up with me.”
+I did not get any sleep last night, so it’s probably just catching up with me.”